AndreasKarageorgos/Anonymous-Chat/README.md

  * BlockChain : https://www.blockchain.com/btc/address/1DJqJtMGRzG12NZk1SJ5DnCfpeunTX1z1V

- If you want me to asign you a new BTC address to donate you can send me email.
+ If you want me to asign you a new BTC address for you to donate, you can send me email and ask for it.

  * andreas_karageorgos@protonmail.com